rosaqq/vote4u.eu/README.md

 # A little pet project

 Candidate guide for the Portuguese EU elections
+Also an excuse to get started with astro, react, and tailwind honestly :)

 # Astro (framework) info ...